maheshrijal/notes/docs/aws/ec2.md

 **EBS Volumes:**

-    - 1 instnace (Except MultiAttach for IO1/IO2)
+    - 1 instance (Except MultiAttach for IO1/IO2)
     - Locked at AZ level
     - GP2: IO increases as the disk size increases
     - IO1: Can increase IO independently